worksofliam/ILEditor/readme.md

 * You can install from the ClickOnce installer which will also prompt you when an update is available.
 [Download here](http://worksofbarry.com/ileditor/installer/setup.exe).
 * Build from source.
 Clone from GitHub, open the project into Visual Studio and build from there.

+## Contributing

+We are open to issues (which can be feature requests) and pull requests.

 ## Libraries used

 * [flaticon](https://www.flaticon.com/authors/simpleicon)